alfetahe/process-hub/README.md

 Building distributed systems is hard and designing one is all about trade-offs.
 There are many things to consider and each system has its own requirements.
-Tis library aims to be flexible and configurable to suit different use cases.
+This library aims to be flexible and configurable to suit different use cases.

 ProcessHub is designed to be **decentralized** in its architecture.
 It does not rely on a single node to manage the cluster.
 Each node in the cluster is considered equal.